International relations with the Taliban: Aga Khan Development Network

 A special envoy of Prince Karim Aga Khan held a meeting with the Taliban's Deputy Prime Minister Abdul Salam Hanafi in Kabul after the Taliban retook power in Afghanistan.
 The Aga Khan Development Network (AKDN) is one of the few international organizations which kept its agencies operational in Taliban-led Afghanistan.
 The Taliban's leadership expresses gratitude to the Ismāʿīli Shias leader Aga Khan, and invites him to visit Kabul.

 Designation as a terrorist organization

 Although the Taliban was never on the United States Department of State list of Foreign Terrorist Organizations, the Haqqani Network, affiliated with the Taliban's Islamic Emirate, has been designated a terrorist organization by the United States.

-De jure, the Taliban is officially illegal in the following countries to date:
+The Taliban is officially illegal in the following countries: